NoTranslationLayer/notranslationlayer.github.io/reflect/support.markdown

 #### How do I edit a **Reflection Template**?

 To edit a Reflection Template, swipe right on the Reflection name on the **Reflect** page and press ![pencil](/assets/icons/pencil.png).
 From there, you can add or remove metrics, change the Reflection Template settings or notifications, then press ![checkmark.circle](/assets/icons/checkmark.circle.png) to save your changes.

+See the [Creating Reflection Templates](/reflect/tutorials/creating-reflections) tutorial for further details on editing Reflection Templates.

 #### How do I view the history for a specific **Reflection** type?